IIIF/api/source/search/2.0/index.md

 #### 3.3.3.
 Target Resource Structure
 {: #target-resource-structure}

-The annotations may also include references to the structure or structures that the target (the resource in the `target` property) is found within.
+The Annotations may also include references to the structure or structures that the target (the resource in the `target` property) is found within.
 The URI and type of the including resource _MUST_ be given, and a `label` _SHOULD_ be included.

 This structure is called out explicitly as although it uses only properties from the Presentation API, it is not a common pattern and thus clients may not be expecting it.